Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 What the research says about training with friends

 Committing with someone you know improves long-term adherence.
 A twelve-month study of adults who joined a fitness program with a spouse versus without one found markedly better attendance and far fewer dropouts in the joined-together group.
-The mechanism is not romance; it is that a specific person notices when you stop.
+The mechanism is not romance; it is that quitting means walking back a promise you made out loud to a specific person.

 The right partner increases how much you exercise.
 A University of Aberdeen study found that simply gaining a new exercise companion increased exercise frequency, and the effect got stronger when that companion offered emotional support and encouragement, not just a shared calendar slot.
 The support quality mattered more than the logistics.